Custom Event Notification Templates¶

 Template Functions¶

-In addition to directly displaying field values in events, you can also use template functions to further process field values to optimize output.
+In addition to directly displaying field values in events, you can also use template functions to further process field values and optimize output.

 The basic syntax is as follows: